droidekas/droidekas.github.io/_posts/2016-04-20-my-tryst-with-emacs.md

 tags : ['emacs','dot-file']
 ---

-I've always been fascinated with emacs as an editor.I have always been a keyboard person.The first I would do on any system is set up as many keyboard shortcuts as possible.The general tendency while saving a file is
+I’ve always been fascinated with emacs as an editor.
+I have always been a keyboard person.
+The first I would do on any system is set up as many keyboard shortcuts as possible.
+The general tendency while saving a file is

  -  <kbd>Cmd</kbd> +<kbd>Alt</kbd> +<kbd>L</kbd> (A couple of times)
  -  <kbd>Cmd</kbd> +<kbd>S</kbd>
  -  <kbd>Cmd</kbd> +<kbd>Alt</kbd> +<kbd>L</kbd>